 mint chutney or pudina chutney recipe – this is the same mint chutney recipe that is served in restaurants with tandoori snacks like kebabs and tikkas, be it veg or non veg.

 the chutney has the same taste of the ones served in restaurants. the chutney recipe is ready in 15 minutes and is very easy to make and you don’t need to make special tandoori snacks to make this chutney. just to have the chutney with baked or fried potato wedges is so comforting…. at least it is comforting for me

 lets begin step by step pudina chutney or mint chutney recipe:

-1: take curd in a bowl and whisk it till its smooth. add cumin powder, chaat masala and mango powder to the curd and mix well.
+1: take 3 to 4 tbsp curd in a bowl and whisk it till its smooth. add 1 tsp cumin powder, 1 tsp chaat masala and 1 tsp amchur/dry mango powder to the curd and mix well.

-2: in a blender or wet grinder take freshly rinsed mint leaves (pudina), coriander leaves, green chilies, onion and ginger.
+2: in a blender or wet grinder take 1.5 cup freshly rinsed mint leaves/pudina, 1 cup coriander leaves, 1 chopped green chili, 1 small chopped onion, 2-3 garlic cloves and ½ inch chopped ginger.

 3: grind with a little water to a smooth paste. mix the green chutney paste with the curd.